 Car crashes are the number one causes of death among teenagers in the United States.
 That’s possibly why parents are so apprehensive of teaching their kids to drive.

-Here are some things you can do to protect your teenagers who are learning how to drive:
+Here are some things you can do to protect your teenagers who are preparing to and learning how to drive.

 Practice what you preach